Frequently Asked Questions

 1. What is the difference between mediation and arbitration?

-2. Why am I in mediation?
+2. Why am I being sent to mediation?

 3. What is a mediator’s job?